-Our Cincinnati chapter held two “Local Loans for Local Foods” networking events, which resulted in several loans.
+Our Cincinnati network held two “Local Loans for Local Foods” networking events, which resulted in several loans.
 Several other events are being planned throughout Ohio in 2013.

 In 2012, assisted in the investment of roughly $1.1 million in local businesses; $2.4 million invested to date in 19 companies.

 |Slow Money Austin hosted its investment showcase and fall pitchfest on Nov.
 30 at the nation's first organic event facility, the Barr Mansion.

 "Last year was busy for Slow Money Austin.
 Our Sustainable Texas Investment Club made small loans to Break It Down, a recycling and composting company; Bona Dea Bakery, a gluten-free baking mix company; and Comanche Oaks Farm, run by an organic farmer who in the mid-’80s was the second farmer in Texas to receive organic certification.